genFD/cardeal-backend/README.md

 ## CarDeal

-CardDeal is a simple fictional application that allows users to get an instant online car valuation.
-In other words, carDeal helps users to get an estimate of what they car is worth if they planning on buying or selling a car.
+CardDeal is a simple fictional application that allows users to purchased used cars and get an instant online car valuation.

 ## Resources